TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Torrent File

-A file containing metadata about the files and folders to be distributed, along with a list of network locations of [trackers](#tracker).
+A file containing metadata and integrity information about the files and folders associated with the torrent, along with a list of the network locations for its [trackers](#tracker).
 Torrent files typically bear the extension `.torrent`.

 ### Tracker